Fitness Volt

 Pauline Nordin is one of the IFBB’s top female bodybuilders.
 She has also made a name for herself as a fitness model, and personal trainer.
 She even was able to be a trainer on the Nordic version of “The Biggest Loser,” putting her training skills to the test.

-When it comes to bench pressing, Nordin does not actually include that into her workout routine.
-However, what she does include is dumbbell presses, which is essentially the same thing.
-When doing the exercise, she uses 55lb dumbbells.
-Therefore it is safe to assume that she would be able to do a set of 110lb, if she were to switch to bench pressing.
+When it comes to bench pressing, Nordin does not actually include the exercise into her workout routine.
+However, what she does include is dumbbell presses, which essentially relies on the same movement.
+When doing the exercise, she uses 55-pound dumbbells.
+Therefore, it is safe to assume that she would be able to do a set of 110-pound or even more, if she were to switch to bench pressing.

 Oksana Grishina bodybuilders